VALAWAI/docs/docs/tutorials/how_python_component.md

  the [C1 LLM e-mail replier](https://github.com/VALAWAI/CX_name/blob/main/CHANGELOG.md).

- - **asyncapi.yaml** describes the services that provide the component following the conventions of a [VALAWAI compoennt](/docs/toolbox/component#asyncapiyaml).
+ - **asyncapi.yaml** describes the services that provide the component following the conventions of a [VALAWAI compoennt](/docs/architecture/implementations/component#interaction-specification).
 For example, you can see you can see the services defined on the [C1 LLM e-mail replier](https://github.com/VALAWAI/CX_name/blob/main/asyncapi.yaml).

- - **docker-compose.yml** that will be used to deploy the component following the conventions of a [VALAWAI compoennt](/docs/toolbox/component#dockercomposeyml).
+ - **docker-compose.yml** that will be used to deploy the component following the conventions of a ___VALAWAI compoennt___.
 For example, you can see you can see the deployment of the [C1 LLM e-mail replier](https://github.com/VALAWAI/CX_name/blob/main/docker-compose.yml).

 Maybe at the beginning, you may not have all the necessary information to complete these files,